 Remember from the “How to draw arms” tutorial that the elbow stands right at the middle of the arm.
 Try not to make the arms too long or too short.

 Draw the left arm keeping in mind that shoulder-to-elbow length is the same for both arms.

 Using the guidelines start building the form of the body.
 Use all the guidelines as Centerlines except for the left leg, where it is the outline.

 Step 7: More flesh

 Finish the arms and the legs.
 Hint the hand and draw the back view of the shoes as shown in the illustration.
-First add a trapezoid under the heel for the shoes soles.
+First, add a trapezoid under the heel for the soles of the shoes.
 Then add the actual heel making it slightly longer compared to the trapezoid.
 Finish by curving the lines and adding detail to the shoe.

 Step 8: Finishing touches